chrisgoringe/image_comparison/readme.md

   -s SCORES, --scores SCORES
                         Filename of scores file (relative to top level directory) from which scores are loaded (if present) and saved
-  -r, --restart         Force a restart (don't reload scores file even if present) -c CSVFILE, --csvfile CSVFILE
+  -r, --restart         Force a restart (don't reload scores file even if present) -savefile SAVEFILE
-                        Save scores as a csv in this file (relative to top level directory) as well as in the scores file --lcw LCW             Weighting priority towards less frequently compared images (0-0.99) --height HEIGHT       Height of window
+                        Save scores here (relative to top level directory) instead of in the scores file --lcw LCW             Weighting priority towards less frequently compared images (0-0.99) --height HEIGHT       Height of window
   --number NUMBER       Number of sets of images to compare